Apr 01, 2024 | CHASENBOSCOLO

 The insurance company might argue that your decision not to protect yourself caused or contributed to your injuries.
 An insurer could bolster this argument by engaging a medical professional or similar expert who might state that you would not have sustained injuries at all if you’d worn a helmet.

 There is a caveat, though.
-If you were riding a Class 3 electric bicycle at the time of the crash, even if you didn’t wear a helmet, Virginia law offers some protection.
-Virginia law clearly states that failure to wear a helmet while riding this type of bicycle, even though the law requires a rider to do so, cannot constitute negligence, nor will it be a factor that should affect whether or how much compensation a victim may be eligible to receive when pursuing damages (the money a jury awards a plaintiff) in a claim or in court.
+If you were riding a Class 3 electric bicycle at the time of the crash, even if you failed to wear a helmet, Virginia law offers some protection.
+Virginia law clearly states that failure to wear a helmet while riding this type of bicycle, even though the law legally requires a rider to do so, cannot constitute negligence, nor will it be a factor that should affect whether or how much compensation a victim may be eligible to receive when pursuing damages (the money a jury awards a plaintiff) in a claim or in court.
 The law also says that failure to wear a helmet cannot be admitted as evidence in a court case.

 However, an unscrupulous claims adjuster might take advantage of the fact that a bicycle wreck victim is unfamiliar with the law.
 An adjuster might try to convince you to settle for less than you deserve by suggesting that your decision not to wear a helmet caused your injuries.
 While the law is on your side, it can be challenging to negotiate a fair settlement when an insurer is trying to shift the blame for your injuries to you.